Skip to content

 Data Transfer Services

 Transferring data in and out of CHPC resources is a critical portion of many science workflows.
-Science workflows may transfer a few small text files between collaborators or sites, or may transfer multiple tera or petabytes of data.
-CHPC offers a number of options for moving data to and from CHPC storage resources.
+Science workflows may involve the transfer of a few small text files between collaborators or sites, or may involve transfers of multiple terabytes or petabytes of data.
+The CHPC offers a number of options for moving data to and from CHPC storage resources.
 In some cases, the data may not need to be moved, as there are options to mount some CHPC file systems from local resources.
-On this webpage, a description and usage information for four common scenarios is provided:

 A good resource for information on data transfer considerations is the ESnet Faster Data site.
-Specifically, for setting expectations regarding transfer times, see the page "expected time to transfer data".
-For understanding the impacts of dropped packets on network protocols and the corresponding impacts to large science transfers, see the page regarding "tcp for long range data transfers".
+Specifically, for setting expectations regarding transfer times, see the page about expected time to transfer data.
+For understanding the impacts of dropped packets on network protocols and the corresponding impacts to large science transfers, see the page regarding tcp for long range data transfers.

 • On Windows: \\samba.chpc.utah.edu\XX-home\<uNID>